PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we empirically answer the following questions: $(i)$ does adaptive relabeling approach outperform fixed relabeling based approaches? $(ii)$ is PEAR able to mitigate non-stationarity? and $(iii)$ does IL regularization boost performance in solving complex long horizon tasks.
-We accordingly perform experiments on six Mujoco~\citep{todorov2012mujoco} environments: $(i)$ maze navigation, $(ii)$ pick and place, $(iii)$ bin, $(iv)$ hollow, $(v)$ rope manipulation, and $(vi)$ franka kitchen, and demonstrate that our approach consistently outperforms the baselines.
-Please refer to the supplementary video for qualitative results.
-We also provide the code for PEAR in the supplementary.
+In this section, we empirically answer the following questions: $(i)$ does adaptive relabeling approach outperform fixed relabeling based approaches, $(ii)$ is \texttt{PEAR} able to mitigate non-stationarity, $(iii)$ does \texttt{IL} regularization boost performance in solving complex long horizon tasks, and $(iv)$ What is the contribution of each of our design choices?
+We accordingly perform experiments on six Mujoco~\citep{todorov2012mujoco} environments: $(i)$ maze navigation, $(ii)$ pick and place, $(iii)$ bin, $(iv)$ hollow, $(v)$ rope manipulation, and $(vi)$ franka kitchen.
+Please refer to the supplementary for a video depicting qualitative results, and the implementation code.

-\textbf{Environment details:} We provide extensive environment and implementation details in the Appendix~\ref{appendix:environment_implementation_details} for all the tasks.
-The maximum task horizon $T$ is kept at $225$, $50$, $60$, $100$ $25$, and $280$ timesteps, and the lower primitive is allowed to execute for $c$ timesteps, ie $15$, $7$, $6$, $10$, $5$,and $17$ for the maze, pick and place, bin, hollow, rope and kitchen respectively.
-We use $28$ expert demos for franks kitchen task and $100$ demos in all other tasks, and provide the procedures for collecting expert demos for all tasks in Appendix~\ref{appendix:expert_data_generation}.

-\textbf{Implementation details:} In experiments, we use Soft Actor Critic~\citep{DBLP:journals/corr/abs-1801-01290}, using Adam~\citep{kingma2014method} optimizer.
-The actor, critic and discriminator networks are formulated as $3$ layer fully connected networks with $512$ neurons in each layer.
-When calculating $p$, we normalize $Q_{\pi^L}$ values of a trajectory before comparing with $Q_{thresh}$: $((Q_{\pi^{L}}(s^e_0,s^e_i,a_i)-min\_value)/max\_value)*100$ for $i=1$ to $T-1$.
-We provide other implementation details in Appendix~\ref{appendix:environment_implementation_details}.